Everest Base Camp Trek

 You will be warmly greeted by our representative at the Tribhuwan International Airport in Kathmandu upon your arrival.
 After escorting to your designated hotel in the city you’ll be assisted in checking into your room.

-Before checking in, the timing and location for a briefing session concerning your trip will be arranged.
+Before checking in, the timing and location for a briefing session concerning your Everest Base Camp Trek will be arranged.
 After such briefing, which will include a quick check of your personal trekking gears by our experts, you’ll have the afternoon/evening of that day all for yourself.

 Activity: Airport Transfer - Approx. 30m